 Step 3.
 Parent Conferences: During the parent conference the problem will be discussed and possible solutions examined.
 A behavior contract outlining expected behavior and the staff's, the child's and the family's role in the solution will be drawn up.

 Step 4.
-Follow-Up: A follow up meeting with the parents and Children's Choice staff will be scheduled to review the child's progress.
+Follow-Up: A follow up meeting with the parents and Children's Choice staff may be scheduled to review the child's progress.

 Step 5.
-Suspension: In the event that the child's behavior does not improve, a week -long suspension will be invoked.
+Suspension: In the event that the child's behavior does not improve, a week-long suspension will be invoked.

 Step 6.
-Dismissal: If the child's behavior upon return from suspension is not improved, he/she will be dismissed from the program.
-Children's Choice makes every effort to work positively with each child, but the fact remains that our environment is not conducive to every child.
+Dismissal: If the child's behavior upon return from suspension is not improved, they will be dismissed from the program.
+Children's Choice makes every effort to work positively with each child, but the fact remains that our environment is not conducive to every child, and not every child has the skills or the desire to benefit by our type of program.

-Note: Children may be dismissed or suspended from the program with no warning for major infractions where the safety of the staff or other children are compromised such as violence or evading supervision.
+Note: Children may be dismissed or suspended from the program with no warning for major infractions where the safety of the staff or other children are compromised such as violence, threats of violence, or evading supervision.